Xeryto/Xeryto/README.md

 # Hi there!
 I'm Daniil Igoshin (aka Xeryto)

 CS @ Columbia University (Class of 2027)
-Backend Dev | ML Explorer | Builder of impactful tech
+Backend/Fullstack Dev | ML Explorer | Builder of impactful tech

 ---

 ## What I Do
-I'm a passionate software engineer with experience in backend systems, machine learning, and ed-tech platforms.
+I'm a passionate software engineer with experience in backend systems, databases, machine learning, and ed-tech platforms.
 I love building tools that solve real problems and scale to help people.

 - **Backend Engineering Intern @ The Bulletin**
   ➤ Enhanced Flask API with email automation & event filtering → 📈 +10.5% user acquisition